lit/lit/packages/labs/forms/README.md

 The `FormAssociated` mixin helps define a form-associated custom element.

-`FormAssociated` creates a new class that sets `static formAssociated` to `true` and implements a number of best-practice behaviors for form associated elements:
+`FormAssociated` creates a new form-associated base class and implements a number of best-practice behaviors for form associated elements:

 - Sets the element's ARIA role with `internals.role`.
 - Sets the element's form value and state with `internals.setFormState()`.